Capacity of an associative memory model on random graph architectures: The model

-Hence $\tilde \xi^1$ is a fixed point implying that the retrieval dynamics is not able to correct $m \ll N$ errors, even if we just want to store one pattern.
+Hence, $\tilde\xi^1$ is a fixed point implying that the retrieval dynamics is not able to correct $m \ll N$ errors, even if we just want to store one pattern.
 So, if we insist that a neural network should also exhibit some associative abilities (and this has always been a central argument for the use of neural networks), we have to take the graph topology into account.

 This topology is encoded in the so called adjacency matrix $A$ of $G$.
-Here $A=(a_{ij})$ and $a_{ij}=1$, if $e_{i,j}\in E$ and $a_{ij}=0$ otherwise.
+Here, $A=(a_{ij})$ and $a_{ij}=1$, if $e_{i,j}\in E$ and $a_{ij}=0$ otherwise.
 If $G$ is sufficiently regular, the connectivity of $G$ (which played an important role in the above counterexample) can be characterized in terms of the spectral gap.
-To define it, let $\lambda_1 \ge \lambda_2 \ge \ldots \ge \lambda_N$ be the (necessarily real) eigenvalues of $A$ in decreasing order.
-Define $\kappa$ to be the second largest modulus of the eigenvalues, i.e. Then the spectral gap is the difference between the largest eigenvalue and $\kappa$, i.e. $\lambda_1- \kappa$.
+To define it, let $\lambda_1 \ge\lambda_2 \ge\cdots\ge\lambda_N$ be the (necessarily real) eigenvalues of $A$ in decreasing order.
+Define $\kappa$ to be the second largest modulus of the eigenvalues, that is,

+Then the spectral gap is the difference between the largest eigenvalue and $\kappa$, that is, $\lambda_1- \kappa$.
 However, also the degrees of the vertices are important.
-Hence let $d_i = \sum_j a_{ij}$ be the degree of vertex $i$.
+Hence, let $d_i = \sum_j a_{ij}$ be the degree of vertex $i$.
 We will denote by

 the minimum and maximum degree of $G$, respectively.

 In this paper, we will concentrate on the parallel dynamics, which is easier to handle when we iterate the dynamics.